DylanScottCarroll/JonasDylanNeuralNetwork/README.md

-# JonasDylanNeuralNetwork
+# Jonas-Dylan Neural Network Project
 Dylan and Jonas are working together to make a Neural Network for fun and glory.

+&nbsp

-To Do:
+## To Do:

 ☑ Hack together the actual network.
 And get it to run.

 ☑ Save and load weights

-☑ Write training algorithm
+☑ Write evolutionaty training algorithm

-☑ Write way to store and load training data.
+☑ Write way to load training data.

-Put it all together in Main
+☐ Put it all together in Main (and debug 😖)

-Add printing stuff to display internal state
+☐ Add printing stuff to display internal state

-Train.
+☐ Train the network to recognize digits

+❔ Write graphical interface that lets us draw our own digits

+❔ Apply to other problems

+❔ Clean up the interface and package it as a library

+❔ Implement Backprobagation algorithm

+&nbsp

-# Digit Training Data File Structure
+## Digit Training Data File Structure

 **LABEL FILE**